-Fortunately, Congress passed the Global Fragility Act (GFA) last year to do just that.
-Under this innovative law, the U.S. government will adopt a new strategy to address the causes of conflict before they balloon into crises.
+Fortunately, Congress passed the Global Fragility Act (GFA) of 2019 to do just that.
+Under this innovative law, the U.S. government has adopted a new approach — the U.S. Strategy to Prevent Conflict and Promote Stability — to address the causes of conflict before they balloon into crises.
 However, implementing this new approach requires resources.
 It is essential that Congress provide the funding necessary to ensure the success of this important new law.

 Please urge your Senators and Representative in Congress to support the implementation of the Global Fragility Act, specifically by providing funding for the Complex Crises Fund, Prevention and Stabilization Fund, and the Multi-Donor Global Fragility Fund.
-With more people displaced now than any time since the end of the Second World War, we cannot sustainably keep up with the increasing demand of humanitarian needs.
+With 1 in 33 people in need of humanitarian assistance and protection worldwide largely as a result of conflict, we cannot afford to maintain the status quo.
 Now is the time to prioritize conflict prevention.
-Now is the time to support the Global Fragility Act.
+Now is the time to fully fund the Global Fragility Act.

 Here is the letter we’ll send to Congress on your behalf: